dask/dask/docs/source/array-creation.rst

    >>> x = dataset[1000:2000, :2000]  # pull out numpy array from on-disk object

-This API has become a standard in Scientific Python.
-Dask works with any object that supports this operation and the equivalent assignment syntax:
+This API has become a standard in the numeric Python ecosystem.
+Dask works with any object that supports this operation and the equivalent assignment
+syntax:

 .. code-block:: Python